 For sites that are available via both HTTP and HTTPS, Secure Login module ensures that the user login and other forms are submitted securely via HTTPS, thus preventing passwords and other private user data from being transmitted in the clear.
 Secure Login module locks down not just the user/login page but also any page containing the user login block, and any other forms that you configure to be secured.

-For Drupal 7 and 8, Secure Login module enforces secure authenticated session cookies, thus preventing session hijacking.
-For previous versions of Drupal, PHP's session.cookie_secure flag must be enabled on the HTTPS site to enforce secure authenticated session cookies.
+For Drupal 7 and 8, Secure Login module enforces secure authenticated session cookies, thus preventing session hijacking by eavesdroppers.
+For previous versions of Drupal, PHP's session.cookie_secure flag must be enabled on the HTTPS site to enforce secure session cookies.

 Secure Login is intended for sites that want to offer anonymous sessions via HTTP or HTTPS and authenticated sessions only via HTTPS.
 Anonymous insecure sessions are migrated to authenticated secure sessions upon login, with all session data intact.
 Secure Login is designed to work with Drupal 7's